Temporary Construction Walls: 3 Tough Renovation Challenges… Solved!

 Solution

 To help contain the spread of infection, the Emergency Department approached Design & Construction for partitions that could be installed quickly in open patient cubicles yet readily removed when not needed.
-Alvin recalled seeing STARC’s temporary containment and thought it could be a good option.
+Alvin recalled seeing STARC’s temporary wall system and thought it could be a good option.
 “It met the highest ICRA and ASTM E84 fire and smoke standards, created airtight separation and infection isolation, and it would go up quickly with no construction,” Dunaisky said.
 “It’s clean, prefabricated and temporary.
 We were able to work with STARC’s engineering department to create a rendering of what the finished installation would look like, which allowed me to show how the solution fit the bill with the Emergency Preparedness department.”

 We were able to work with STARC’s engineering department to create a rendering of what the finished installation would look like, which allowed me to show how the solution fit the bill with the Emergency Preparedness department.